dhurlburtusa/shortcuts/rust/rust-notes.md

 Note: Traits are similar to a feature often called interfaces in other languages, although with some differences.

+A type’s behavior consists of the methods we can call on that type.
+Different types share the same behavior if we can call the same methods on all of those types.
+Trait definitions are a way to group method signatures together to define a set of behaviors necessary to accomplish some purpose.

 ```rust
 use std::convert::From;